M.S. Degree Program

 - Two additional members from the candidate's department.

 Responsibilities of the Thesis Committee: This committee is responsible for the progress of the candidate's thesis and will keep in touch with his or her research.
-When the advisor believes the thesis is ready for preliminary approval, it will be circulated in easily legible form among the members of the Committee.
+When the advisor believes the thesis is ready for preliminary approval, it will be circulated among the members of the Committee.

 Thesis Final Examination

 The Thesis Advisor will act as the Moderator at the Oral Defense.
-His or her duties are to preside and to moderate.
+His or her duties are to preside and moderate the exam.
 He or she should see to it that all participants act in a civilized, polite, and proper manner.
 He or she should be familiar with the procedures of the Oral Defense, and he or she has the authority to suspend the examination should a situation arise which would not be conducive to a fair examination.

 Thesis Oral Defense